 Corporate employees are often required to do work that involves using publicly-accessible resources (e.g., Salesforce or a staging website), which go beyond the bounds of private network control.
 In light of the need to connect their workforce to these public SaaS applications, many organizations recognize the need for better security, visibility, and flexibility than legacy VPNs can offer.
-In other words, organizations want the security of a modern VPN with continuous authorization throughout user sessions, as well as the flexibility for employees to work on public applications.
+In other words, organizations want the security of a modern cloud VPN with continuous authorization throughout user sessions, as well as the flexibility for employees to work on public applications.
 So how can a Service Tunnel help?

 In this blog, we’ll explain how this works and how you can set up a Service Tunnel to provide your users a secure path to Salesforce.